Visit Zakynthos: the Greek island of turquoise waters, cliffs and authentic villages

 Nature and panorama at Kampi

 The hills of Kampi are perfect for an immersion in nature.
-The paths wind through typical Mediterranean vegetation, with exceptional views of the cliffs.
+The paths lead through typical Mediterranean vegetation, with exceptional views of the cliffs.
 It’s also one of the best places to watch the sunset.

 Tip: choose the cooler hours of the morning or late afternoon to make the most of the trails, especially in summer.